 - 1 Commerzbank Girocard (debit card)

-- 50 paperless payments per month
+- 50 free paperless payments per month

 - Account statements at the self-service terminal

-- 1 Business Card Premium (credit or debit card) | 40% discount in the first two years, after that €34.90/Month |
+- 1 Business Card Premium (credit card) | €8.90 for the first two years, after that €29.90/Month |

-Premium Business Account | - Digital banking via web, app and phone
+| Premium Business Plus Account | - Online banking with HBCI

-- 50 paperless payments per month
+- 250 free paperless payments per month

 - Account statements at the self-service terminal